Evil: Usefulness as a term

 There is debate on how useful the term "evil" is, since it is often associated with spirits and the devil.
 Some see the term as useless because they say it lacks any real ability to explain what it names.
 There is also real danger of the harm that being labeled "evil" can do when used in moral, political, and legal contexts.
 Those who support the usefulness of the term say there is a secular view of evil that offers plausible analyses without reference to the supernatural.
 Garrard and Russell argue that evil is as useful an explanation as any moral concept.
 Garrard adds that evil actions result from a particular kind of motivation, such as taking pleasure in the suffering of others, and this distinctive motivation provides a partial explanation even if it does not provide a complete explanation.
 Most theorists agree use of the term evil can be harmful but disagree over what response that requires.
 Some argue it is "more dangerous to ignore evil than to try to understand it".

-Those who support the usefulness of the term, such as Eve Garrard and David McNaughton, argue that the term evil "captures a distinct part of our moral phenomenology, specifically, 'collect[ing] together those wrongful actions to which we have ... a response of moral horror'."
-Claudia Card asserts it is only by understanding the nature of evil that we can preserve humanitarian values and prevent evil in the future.
+Those who support the usefulness of the term, such as Eve Garrard and David McNaughton, argue that the term evil "captures a distinct part of our moral phenomenology, specifically, 'collect[ing] together those wrongful actions to which we have ... a response of moral horror.
+Claudia Card asserts that only by understanding the nature of evil can humans preserve humanitarian values and prevent evil in the future.
 If evils are the worst sorts of moral wrongs, social policy should focus limited energy and resources on reducing evil over other wrongs.
-Card asserts that by categorizing certain actions and practices as evil, we are better able to recognize and guard against responding to evil with more evil which will "interrupt cycles of hostility generated by past evils".
+Card asserts that by categorizing certain actions and practices as evil, humans are better able to recognize and guard against responding to evil with more evil which will "interrupt cycles of hostility generated by past evils".